nginxinc/nginx-gateway-fabric/docs/developer/quickstart.md

 1. Create a `kind` cluster:

-   To create a `kind` cluster with IPv4 enabled:
+   To create a `kind` cluster with dual (IPv4 and IPv6) enabled:

    ```makefile
    make create-kind-cluster
    ```

-   To create a `kind` cluster with IPv6 or Dual IPFamily enabled, use this `config.yaml`:
+   To create a `kind` cluster with IPv6 or IPv4 only, edit kind cluster config located at `nginx-gateway-fabric/config/cluster/kind-cluster.yaml`:

    ```yaml
    kind: Cluster